By Nick Chuisano, Makayla Cook and Tatiana Rivera

-Sophomore biology major and softball player Logan Blackmon are thrilled yet hesitant about returning to the class setting.
+Sophomore biology major and softball player Logan Blackmon was thrilled yet hesitant about returning to the class setting.

 “I’m excited about going back to in-person classes due to my learning style,” said Blackmon.
 “But I’m also wary about them because I’m afraid an outbreak will jeopardize our softball season.”

-Most Peace athletes are dubious about going back to in-person instruction because of another inevitable outbreak of COVID-19.
-A smaller institution like WPU is at a higher risk for shut down with fewer overall cases.
+Some Peace athletes are dubious about going back to in-person instruction because of another inevitable outbreak of COVID-19, worried that a smaller institution like WPU is at a higher risk for shut down with fewer overall cases.

 Sophomore pre-law major and baseball player Ethan May is in favor of returning to the classroom only if precautionary measures are executed.